 Each of our trainers is experienced in creating and running successful campaigns.
 They work closely with students to ensure a full understanding of the material.
 The course covers:

-Learning the proven strategies used in counter radicalization
+▶ Learning the proven strategies used in counter radicalisation

-This three week course provides all the tools you need to craft convincing and emotional narratives that change minds and counter radicalisation.
+This 3-week course spread out over a month provides all the tools you need to craft convincing and emotional narratives that change minds and counter radicalisation.
 Working with professionals, this course offers participants the chance to make a difference in oppressed communities with their campaigns by:

 The first week includes several small group interactive sessions and workshops to ensure that you learn by doing.